liatrio-enterprise/.github/profile/README.md

 # Liatrio's GitHub Enterprise Foundations
-V1: This example Github Organization illustrates Liatrio's opinionated approach for businesses looking to setup a foundational infrastructure in Github Enterprise to manage teams, repositories, and branch policies.

-V2: This space is a demonstration of Liatrio's opinionated approach to laying a foundation for managing multiple product teams in a single GitHub org in a robust, secure, and repeatable way.
+This GitHub Org demonstrates an example of Liatrio's opinionated approach to managing teams, repositories, and continuous policy within GitHub Enterprise Organizations.
+The repositories in this Org contain functional reference code and automation for Enterprise teams looking to manage their GitHub Enterprise Organizations in a robust, secure, and repeatable way.

 ### [Team Management](https://github.com/liatrio-enterprise/azure-github-adgroup-team-terraform)
 Teams in GitHub are the primary organization unit under the Org itself.